leemacaulay/spooky/README.md

 ##### traefik/.env

-env                    | default             | optional/mandatory
+env                    | defaults             | notes
 -----------------------|---------------------|-------------------
-TRAEFIK_MONITOR_DOMAIN | monitor.example.com |
+TRAEFIK_MONITOR_DOMAIN | monitor.example.com | optional

 #### Setup

-1. Fire up a fresh server running docker with docker-compose installed
+Before you start, you'll need:

+- An Ubuntu 16.04 server with Docker and Docker Compose.
+I recommend firing up a DigitalOcean [Docker Droplet](https://www.digitalocean.com/products/one-click-apps/docker/). $5 a month will get you 1GB memory, 25 GB storage and 1 TB transfer bandwidth.
+- A domain (example.com) and subdomain (monitor.example.com) pointing towards this server.
+I use [Cloudflare](cloudflare.com) for DNS.
+---

-2. Copy or git clone this repo to /opt or your home folders
+1. Copy or git clone this repo to `/opt` or your home folders.
+If you choose `/opt` remember to prefix commands with `sudo` where needed.
-3. In traefik/traefik.toml:
+2. In traefik/traefik.toml:
   - Add your email address in the [acme] section
-  - In [entryPoints.webentry.auth.basic], replace `users = ["user:password"]` with a username and password you've generated using `htpasswd`
+  - In [entryPoints.webentry.auth.basic], replace `users = ["user:password"]` with a username and password you've generated using `htpasswd`.
     - The command to use is `htpasswd -nbm username password`
-4. Fix the permissions on acme.json by running `chmod 0600 acme.json`
+3. `touch traefik/acme.json` and fix its permissions by running `chmod 0600 traefik/acme.json`.
-5. Follow the steps in Configuration above
+4. Enter your own `MYSQL_ROOT_PASSWORD`, `MYSQL_PASSWORD` and `GHOST_DOMAIN` in `ghost/.env`.
+5. Enter your own `TRAEFIK_MONITOR_DOMAIN` in `traefik/.env`.
 6. cd ../traefik and run `docker-compose up -d`
 7. cd ../ghost and run `docker-compose up -d`
 8. Head to your domain to set up your new blog - example.com/ghost

+## Upgrading

+Want to upgrade to the latest and greatest Ghost?

+In ghost/build/Dockerfile, edit the first line to `FROM ghost:X.X` using the version number you need from the [official Docker Hub page for ghost](https://hub.docker.com/_/ghost/)

+## Thanks & acknowledgements